codewithayo/example/README.md

-#My name is Shayi Owoaya
+#My name is Seyi Owoeye